legosx/symfony-art/README.md

 composer install
 ~~~

-During installation you will be asked about database and token.
+During installation you will be asked about a database and a token.

 You can keep these fields blank if default parameters are ok for you.